MicrosoftDocs/win32/desktop-src/WmiSdk/swbemlasterror-clone-.md

 ---
-Description: 'The Clone\_ method of the SWbemLastError object returns a new object that is a clone of the current SWbemLastError object.'
+Description: The Clone\_ method of the SWbemLastError object returns a new object that is a clone of the current SWbemLastError object.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '577be060-309f-40a2-a4db-c0a477c21f11'
+ms.assetid: 577be060-309f-40a2-a4db-c0a477c21f11
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemLastError.Clone\_ method'
+title: SWbemLastError.Clone\_ method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemLastError.Clone\_ method